Skip to main content

 Placements

 All students are required to complete 180 teaching practice hours.
 In order to achieve this you will be required to access teaching and learning opportunities in practice and Higher Education.
-This will be facilitated through negotiation and under supervision of an academic assessor.
+This will be facilitated through negotiation and under supervision of an academic supervisor.

 Postgraduate Open Days